 - Intentional support for both curricular and extracurricular programs that build civic skills among students, especially focusing on projects that support students in doing public work.

 - Faculty and staff development in civic engagement through civic-infused programs and curricula

-- Partnerships with local civic, non-profit and governmental agencies whose primary work is the social and economic development of local communities
+- Partnerships with local civic, non-profit, and/or governmental agencies whose primary work is the social and economic development of local communities

-- Participation in an annual meeting that brings together faculty, staff, administrators and partners.
+- Participation in the annual meeting that brings together students, faculty, staff, administrators, and partners.

 - Development of joint regional and national programs with partner universities, and with national higher education associations.

 For more information on our member institutions, click HERE.